 (established 2005; formerly Vestal Writers founded in 1992)

 The group’s focus is genre novels–romance, mystery, suspense, thriller, science fiction, fantasy, or horror.
 Emphasis is on being productive writers–writing, revising, and submitting novels for traditional publication.
 Sorry, but this group doesn’t critique literary fiction, non-genre fiction, memoir, nonfiction, poetry, screenplays, plays, essays, magazine and newspaper articles, etc. This group focuses on traditional publishing rather than self-publishing.

 The group exists solely for the purpose of learning publishable writing through critiquing.
 Critiquing, also known as workshopping, is the basis of the MFA approach.

 A successful critique group requires positive, helpful attitudes and a willingness to help yourself through giving time and energy to help others.
-When you offer suggestions on someone’s work, you’re learning how to diagnose and fix problems in your own work.
+When you offer suggestions on someone’s work, you’re learning how to diagnose and solve problems in your own work.